llvm/llvm-project/libc/docs/index.rst

 project.

 LLVM-libc does not guarantee backward compatibility with operating systems that have reached their EOL.
-Compatibility patch for obsolete operating systems will not be accepted.
+Compatibility patches for obsolete operating systems will not be accepted.

 For Linux, we support kernel versions as listed on `kernel.org <https://kernel.org/>`_, including ``longterm`` (not past EOL date), ``stable``, and ``mainline`` versions.
 We actively adopt new features